Maj18/nf-atacco/README.md

 - [NBIS Epigenomics Workshop](https://nbis-workshop-epigenomics.readthedocs.io/)
 - [Seqera](https://seqera.io/)

-`nf-atacco` is a bioinformatics pipeline built using [Nextflow](https://www.nextflow.io/) for ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) downstream analysis.
-It currently covers bam to bedgraph conversion, and genome track visualizaiton, as well as three different kinds of transcription factor analyses (TOBIAS footprinting analysis on ATACseq, Monalisa binned TF motif enrichment analysis on ATACseq, differential TF activity analysis on bulk RNAseq data, as well as integrative visualization)
+`nf-atacco` is a bioinformatics pipeline built using [Nextflow](https://www.nextflow.io/) for transcription factor inference by integrating processed ATAC-seq and RNA-seq data through multiple approaches, including TF footprinting, motif enrichment, and downstream transcriptional output analysis.
+The pipeline also supports integrative visualization of these results, including TF expression.
+In addition, it provides BAM-to-bedgraph conversion and genome track visualization for ATAC-seq downstream analysis.

 *`nf-atacco` is currently in development and more modules will be added and optimizations performed in time.*